Muscogee

-The Muscogee Creek are associated with multi-mound centers, such as the Ocmulgee, Etowah Indian Mounds, and Moundville sites.
-Precontact Muscogee societies shared agriculture, transcontinental trade, craft specialization, hunting, and religion.
+The Muscogee Creek are associated with large moundbuilding polities, such as the Ocmulgee, Etowah Indian Mounds, and Moundville sites.
+Precontact Muscogee polities shared agriculture, transcontinental trade, craft specialization, hunting, and religion.
 Early Spanish explorers encountered ancestors of the Muscogee in the mid-16th century.

 The Muscogee were the first Native Americans officially considered by the early United States government to be "civilized" under George Washington's civilization plan.
 In the 19th century, the Muscogee were known as one of the "Five Civilized Tribes", because they were said to have integrated numerous cultural and technological practices of their more recent European American neighbors.
+The Creek Confederacy included "Hitchiti, Alabama, and Choctaw groups; Tuskegee, Guale, Yamasee, Cusabo, Chatot, Osochi; Muskogee and Natchez branches; Uchean and Timuquanan stock; South Florida Indians; Tamahiti" and other ethnic, linguistic, and social communities.

 Influenced by Tenskwatawa's interpretations of the 1811 comet and the New Madrid earthquakes, the Upper Towns of the Muscogee, supported by the Shawnee leader Tecumseh, actively resisted European-American encroachment.
 Internal divisions with the Lower Towns led to the Red Stick War (Creek War, 1813–1814).
 Begun as a civil war within Muscogee factions, it enmeshed the Northern Muscogee bands as British allies in the War of 1812 against the United States, while the Southern Muscogee remained US allies.
 Once the northern Muscogee Creek rebellion had been put down by General Andrew Jackson with the aid of the Southern Muscogee Creek, the Muscogee nation was forced to sign the Treaty of Fort Jackson, which ceded 22,000,000 acres of land to the US, including land belonging to the Southern Muscogee who had fought alongside Jackson.
 The result was a weakening of the Muscogee Creek Confederacy and the forced cession of Muscogee lands to the US.

 During the 1830s Indian Removal, most of the Muscogee Confederacy were forcibly relocated to Indian Territory.
 The Muscogee (Creek) Nation, Alabama-Quassarte Tribal Town, Kialegee Tribal Town, and Thlopthlocco Tribal Town, all based in Oklahoma, are federally recognized tribes.
 In addition, the Poarch Band of Creek Indians of Alabama, the Coushatta Tribe of Louisiana, and the Alabama-Coushatta Tribe of Texas are federally recognized.
 Formed in part originally by Muscogee refugees, the Seminole people today have three federally recognized tribes: the Seminole Nation of Oklahoma, Seminole Tribe of Florida, and Miccosukee Tribe of Indians of Florida.